fbertran/CascadeData/README.md

 # CascadeData

 The goal of CascadeData is to provide the experimental data [GSE39411](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE39411) in a ready to use format.
-Vallat L, Kemper CA, Jung N, Maumy-Bertrand M, Bertrand F, \dots, Bahram S, (2013), "Reverse-engineering the genetic circuitry of a cancer cell with predicted intervention in chronic lymphocytic leukemia". *Proc Natl Acad Sci USA*, **110**(2):459-64, <https://dx.doi.org/10.1073/pnas.1211130110>.
+Vallat L, Kemper CA, Jung N, Maumy-Bertrand M, Bertrand F, ..., Bahram S, (2013), "Reverse-engineering the genetic circuitry of a cancer cell with predicted intervention in chronic lymphocytic leukemia". *Proc Natl Acad Sci USA*, **110**(2):459-64, <https://dx.doi.org/10.1073/pnas.1211130110>.

 These are featured as examples by packages such as the Cascade one, a modeling tool allowing gene selection, reverse engineering, and prediction in cascade networks.
 (Jung, N., Bertrand, F., Bahram, S., Vallat, L., and Maumy-Bertrand, M., 2014, <http://dx.doi.org/10.1093/bioinformatics/btt705>).

+This webite and these examples were created by F. Bertrand and M. Maumy-Bertrand.

 ## Installation